 Implementation Program Progress/Effectiveness Applicability in the 2023-2031 Housing Element Program HO-7.1.1: The City shall support designated regulatory agencies in the prevention and correction of any reported discrimination in housing.
 Timing: Continually Responsibility: City Manager Funding: General Fund Progress: Posters from the California Department of Fair Employment and Housing have been posted at City Hall to assist those with discrimination complaints.
 As complaints are received, individuals are directed to the appropriate agency.
 Although there have been no formal complaints filed with the City, the City is periodically contacted about renter and tenants' rights and provides information as applicable.
 Effectiveness: This program appears effective as residents contact the City with questions.
-Continue as part of Program HO- 7.1.1, the AFFH action plan.
+Continue as part of Program HO-7.1.1, the AFFH action plan.
 Program HO-7.1.2: City staff shall refer all complaints regarding housing discrimination of any kind to the State Department of Fair Employment and Housing.
 The City shall monitor such complaints by checking with the affected agency and the complainant, and consider the need for future action if a trend develops, or if the complaint is not resolved.
 Timing: Continually as complaints are received.
 Responsibility: City Manager Funding: General Fund Progress: Posters from the California Department of Fair Employment and Housing have been posted at City Hall to assist those with discrimination complaints.
 As complaints are received, individuals are directed to the appropriate agency.
 Although there have been no formal complaints filed with the City, the City is periodically contacted about renter and tenants' rights and provides information as applicable.
 Effectiveness: This program appears effective as residents contact the City with questions.
-Program HO-7.1.3 : The City shall provide information concerning dis- crimination compliant procedures to the public at social service centers, Progress: Posters from the California Department of Fair Employment and
+Continue as part of Program HO-7.1.1, the AFFH action plan.
+Program HO-7.1.3 : The City shall provide information concerning discrimination compliant procedures to the public at social service centers, Progress: Posters from the California Department of Fair Employment and Hous- Continue as part of Program HO-7.1.1, the AFFH action plan.

-Implementation Program Progress/Effectiveness Applicability in the 2023-2031 Housing Element the senior center, City Hall, the library, housing projects participating in HUD Housing Choice Voucher Section 8 Programs, and other semi- pub- lic places.
+Implementation Program Progress/Effectiveness Applicability in the 2023-2031 Housing Element the senior center, City Hall, the library, housing projects participating in HUD Housing Choice Voucher Section 8 Programs, and other semi- public places.
 The information will provide locations and phone numbers of agencies to contact for assistance.
 This outreach effort will be made to include groups likely to experience discrimination in housing including minority, elderly, handicapped, and lower-income households.
-Timing : Continually Responsibility : City Manager Funding : General Fund Housing have been posted at City Hall to assist those with discrimination com- plaints.
-As complaints are received, indi- viduals are directed to the appropriate agency.
-Although there have been no for- mal complaints filed with the City, the City is periodically contacted about renter and tenants' rights and provides information as applicable.
-Effectiveness: This program appears ef- fective as residents contact the City with questions.
+Timing: Continually Responsibility: City Manager Funding: General Fund ing have been posted at City Hall to assist those with discrimination complaints.
+As complaints are received, individuals are directed to the appropriate agency.
+Although there have been no formal complaints filed with the City, the City is periodically contacted about renter and tenants' rights and provides information as applicable.
+Effectiveness: This program appears effective as residents contact the City with questions.
 Overall effectiveness of the 5 th cycle's goals, policies, and related actions in meeting the housing needs of special needs populations (e.g., elderly, persons with disabilities, large households, female-headed households, farmworkers, and persons experiencing homelessness).
-The City processed a 25-unit affordable housing project on Carmen Dr. and is working with the developer of another proposed 25-unit affordable housing pro- ject on Chestnut St. The City did not have the staff or other resources available to consistently implement programs that specifically target special needs popula- tions. ment, the City is committed to help fund the implementation of Housing Element programs in- cluding programs that address the housing of special needs pop-
+The City processed a 12-unit housing project on Carmen Dr. that included 3 affordable units and is working with the developer of another proposed 25-unit affordable housing project on Chestnut St. The City did not have the staff or other resources available to consistently implement programs that specifically target special needs populations. ment, the City is committed to help fund the implementation of Housing Element programs including programs that address the housing of special needs populations.